Skip to main content

 Alasdair Docherty

 Alasdair Docherty is the Sustainable Finance & Data Analyst for IEEFA’s European team.
-His research predominantly covers asset management and equity markets in Europe.
+His work focuses on sustainable finance, asset management and the financial risks and opportunities associated with the energy transition.

 Go to Profile